C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Do not read the table out.
-Pick the two rows that earn their keep and let the exercise cover the rest.
+- Do not read the table out.
+Pick the two rows that earn their keep, let the exercise cover the rest

-The two worth demonstrating live:
+- Two worth demonstrating live:
-- `--graph --decorate --all`, because it is the cheapest way to see the branch structure without any GUI.
+  - `--graph --decorate --all` - cheapest way to see the branch structure without any GUI
-- `-S`, the "pickaxe": it finds the commit that introduced or removed a string.
-This is how you track down when a magic constant or a stray debug line appeared, and almost nobody knows about it.
+  - `-S`, the "pickaxe" - finds the commit that introduced or removed a string
+    - How you track down when a magic constant or a stray debug line appeared
+    - Almost nobody knows about it

-Mention the `--` before a path: it separates paths from branch names, which matters when a file and a branch share a name.
+- Mention the `--` before a path: separates paths from branch names (matters when a file and a branch share a name)

-Push the alias tip.
-Nobody types the long form twice.
+- Push the alias tip - nobody types the long form twice -->
--->

 ---